UK banks expect to lend more to business as COVID-19 crisis deepens

 Britain’s government has launched a 330 billion-pound government guaranteed lending scheme to support businesses through the economic shutdown it ordered to slow the spread of the coronavirus.

-The BoE survey showed businesses’ demand for credit the highest since they were first asked about this in 2016.
-(Reporting by David Milliken Editing by William Schomberg)
+The BoE survey showed businesses’ demand for credit the highest since they were first asked about this in 2007.